tlevine/www.thomaslevine.com/content/!/fivethirtyeight/index.md

 I also finally figured out (The [Wikipedia article]() was informative.) that it was a blog on the New York Times, so I read some of it.
-Most of his statistics/graphs/tables make sense to me, but I don't understand why the graphs at the top of prediction over time change when you switch between the forecast and the nowcast.
+Most of his statistics/graphs/tables make sense to me, but I didn't understand why the graphs at the top of prediction over time change when you switch between the forecast and the nowcast.
+(And I still don't, so please tell me if you know.)

-But I still didn't understand how he arrived at his predictions.
+But I still didn't understand his model at all; how did he arrived at his predictions?

 ## Figuring out the model

 After soliciting some explanations [on Twitter]() and reading about Nate Silver [on the NICAR list](),
-I realized that fivethirtyeight's model was stupidly simple and was hyped up to be may more complex than it was.
+I finally realized that fivethirtyeight's model had been making loads of correct predictions for the past few years.
+I also realized that the model was stupidly simple and was hyped up to sound more complex than it was.

-> Nate Silver's model is simple aggregation of polls that ask which candidate people
-> plan to vote for.
-The simulation part can be seen as an approximation of the
-> probability that you supposedly learned in middle school.
+**Nate Silver's model is simple aggregation of polls that ask which candidate people plan to vote for.
+The simulation part can be seen as an approximation of the probability that you supposedly learned in middle school.**

 ## Merits of such simplicity